HeadCrash (band)

-HeadCrash was a German-American alternative metal band formed in 1992.
+HeadCrash was a German-American metal band formed in 1992.
 They were signed to the major labels EastWest Records, Discovery Records, and Sony Records, and released four albums in the 1990s.
 They disbanded in 1999 and reformed in 2001, releasing an album in 2006 followed by a second disbandment that same year.
 They then briefly reunited from 2014 to 2017.
-Due to the band utilizing two vocalists and multiple instrumentalists (with seven members simultaneously at one point), they were labeled as many different genres, such as rapcore, thrash metal, industrial rock, funk metal, and crossover.
-The band's lyrics often portrayed societal problems and political issues.
+The band utilized two vocalists and multiple instrumentalists (with seven members simultaneously at one point).

 History

 Formation, Scapegoat, major label signing, and death of Weber (1989–1993)

-In the late 1980s, the German duo of Ulrich Franke and Fritz Weber had formed various electronica projects under a wide variety of names such as Cybex Factor, Pink Noise, Anaconda, among others.
+In the late 1980s, the German duo of Ulrich Franke and Fritz Weber formed various electronica projects under a wide variety of names such as Cybex Factor, Pink Noise, Anaconda, among others.
 They released the single "God & Evil" in 1989, which created controversy due to an edited explicit image of Pope John Paul II on the single's cover.
 The duo was sued by the Catholic Church, although it was later thrown out of court.
-To release the single, Franke and Weber had started their own record label entitled Bit Bites Brain.
+To release the single, Franke and Weber started their own record label entitled Bit Bites Brain.
 Around the same time, vocalist Allen Wright (who was an American living in Germany) was the final singer in the punk rock band Wedding Tackle, which disbanded in 1992.
 That same year, Wright, Franke, and Weber teamed up with guitarist Herwig Meyszner to form HeadCrash.
 Wright was on lead vocals, Meyszner was on guitars, Weber was on keyboards and programming (which included the drum machine), and Franke was on keyboards and programming (in addition to production).

 Initially, HeadCrash was envisioned as a studio project only, with no intentions of playing live.
 The quartet recorded and released their debut effort, Scapegoat, in 1993.
 It was released on the prominent electronic label Zoth Ommog.
 Scapegoat managed to attract industry attention, and HeadCrash was subsequently signed by the major label EastWest Records that same year.
 The band then commenced recording of their second album throughout the year.
-During the process, guitarist Roger Ingenthron from the hardcore punk band Spermbirds had assisted HeadCrash in the studio.
+During the process, guitarist Roger Ingenthron from the hardcore punk band Spermbirds assisted HeadCrash in the studio.
 He was eventually made an official member of the band during the sessions.

-Tragedy struck the band in December 1993 when Weber had committed suicide.
-No note was left behind.
+Tragedy struck the band in December 1993 when Weber committed suicide.
+Exact details were not reported and no note was found.
 His death was later mentioned in the liner notes of HeadCrash's second album along with the passing of Meyszner's father due to lung cancer.
 Since the album was nearly finished and also the signing to EastWest Records, HeadCrash opted to continue on.